84. 5 Yoga Moves You Can Do Right Now to Relieve Pregnancy Pain and Discomfort

 - With the goal of making an L shape with your body, start with your back flat on the floor, put your butt against a wall, and gradually lift your legs and feet to rest on the wall, feet going above your head.

 - You don’t necessarily need to be at a 90 degree angle unless that feels good to you.

 - Close your eyes and stay for a few minutes while breathing slowly in and out.

 Practicing yoga during pregnancy can be immensely beneficial for alleviating pain and discomfort while promoting overall well-being.
 It also provides “you” time, where you can think and relax in peace.
 There are endless poses beyond these five that can relieve pregnancy related discomfort and I highly encourage you to explore more poses or maybe even a pregnancy flow (a series of poses put together like a little routine).
 During pregnancy, always remember to listen to your body, modify all poses as needed, and consult with your doctor or other healthcare professional before starting any new physical activity routine.
 Depending on which trimester you’re in, certain poses may or may not be recommended.

 I truly hope these simple but powerful poses pique your interest in yoga and allow you to embrace the transformative power of the practice, but mostly I hope they help you with a more enjoyable pregnancy journey.
 Namaste.

-Olivia is a former competitive gymnast and a certified yoga teacher living in Los Angeles.
+Olivia is a former competitive gymnast, certified yoga teacher, and content specialist living in Los Angeles.
 She found yoga in her late twenties and credits the practice as the single most impactful influence in her lifelong journey navigating major depressive disorder.
 She enjoys introducing yoga to others, fostering animals, and going thrifting.
 Also, naps.